Tuyên Quang province: Economy

-The Tuyên Quang Hydropower Plant, also known as Dai Thi, is a major hydroelectric power project located within the province on the Gam River near Pac Ta Mountain.
+The Tuyên Quang Hydropower Plant, also known as Dai Thi, is a hydroelectric power project located within the province on the Gam River near Pac Ta Mountain.
 Construction began on December 22, 2002, and the first unit was commissioned in March 2008 followed by the two other units by end of 2008.
 The power plant has a capacity of 342 MW (the second largest in the north), and has an energy generating potential of 1200 GWh/year.
 The project's estimated approved cost was US$490 million.
 The project, as built, has a 92 m rock fill dam and 718 m long (crest length), called the Na Hang Dam.
 It has a gross storage capacity of 2.3 billion cubic metres (BCM) (including 1 BCM of flood storage) on the Gâm River.

 Biodiversity

 Forest

 Cultivated land including permanent cropland are mainly in the south of the province.
-The large closed forest is typical of the northern districts and is widespread in about 12% of the area.
+The closed forest is typical of the northern districts.
 Bamboo forests are present recorded in all districts of the province, except Na Hang.
 The area of forests have reduced due to conversion into agricultural land or because they have become barren.
-However, this reduction could not be exactly correlated to the changes in the biodiversity of the province.
+This reduction could not be exactly correlated to the changes in the biodiversity of the province.

 Flora and fauna

-The province has a rich range of flora and fauna.
-Data compiled for the province has recorded flora from 90 families, 258 classes, and 597 species, and many of them are listed as endangered.
+Data compiled for the province has recorded flora from 90 families, 258 classes, and 597 species, and some of them are listed as endangered.
 The Vietnamese Red Book lists 18 scarce and precious plants in the province including aloe wood, pantace vietnamiensis, textured wood, limestone vatica, hoang dan and abony-tree.

 There are 293 faunal species, of which there are 51 animal species belonging to 19 families; there are 175 bird species of 45 families; there are 5 reptile species and 17 amphibian species from 5 families.
-The animal species are found in abundance, although 39 animal species are listed in the scarce and precious category.
+39 animal species are listed in the scarce and precious category.
 Fauna in danger of extinction comprise 18 species of animals, 12 species of birds, 12 species of reptiles and one species of amphibian.
-The six mammal species particularly identified in the area are the tiger, the Asian black bear, the clouded leopard, the Indian muntjac (a small cervine), black gibbon, the apricot panther, the sambar (another small cervine) and the Sumatran serow (a small caprine).
+The six mammal species particularly identified in the area are the tiger, the Asian black bear, the clouded leopard, the Indian muntjac (a cervine), black gibbon, the apricot panther, the sambar (another small cervine) and the Sumatran serow (a caprine).
 The primates identified are the Tonkin snub-nosed monkey and Phayre's leaf monkey; the last named is reported to be extinct.
 The habitat of the mammals, including primates, is stated to be shrinking due to deforestation and expansion of agricultural activities.